 The Trust has convertible unsecured subordinated debentures that are convertible at the holder's option.
-The entire instrument is considered a financial liability, as there is a contractual obligation for the Trust to deliver Trust units (which are accounted for as liabilities but presented as equity instruments upon conversion on September 1, 2020).
+The entire instrument is considered a financial liability, as there is a contractual obligation for the Trust to deliver Trust units.

 As permitted under IFRS 9, Financial Instruments, the Trust has elected to separate the conversion feature from the debt instrument, and account for the conversion feature at fair value through profit or loss ("FVTPL").
 The liability portion of the conversion feature is included in Other long-term liabilities.
 Changes in fair value of the conversion feature are recorded as finance costs.